-- Artificial appearance and/or unnecessary delay while approaching or going through obstacles.

-- Each tick of an obstacle

-- Break of gait at walk or jog

-- Placing both front or hind feet in a single-strided slot or space

-- Skipping over or failing to step into a required space

-- Split pole in lope-over

-- Stepping on a log, pole, cone or obstacle

-Major Deductions:

-- Wrong lead or breaking gait at lope - Stepping outside the confines of; falling off or out of an obstacle such as a back thru, bridge, side pass, box, or water box - Refusals, balk, or attempting to evade an obstacle by shying or backing - Blatant disobedience (kicking out, bucking, rearing, striking) - Failure to ever demonstrate correct lead or gait, if designated - Failure to complete obstacle
+- 1. Minor Deductions - i.
+Artificial appearance and/or unnecessary delay while approaching or going through obstacle. - ii.
+Each tick of obstacle. - iii.
+Break of gait at walk or jog. - iv.
+Placing both front or hind feet in a single-strided slot or space. - v.
+Skipping over or failing to step into a required space. - vi.
+Split pole in lope over - vii.
+Stepping on a log, pole, cone or obstacle. - 2.
+Major Deductions - - i.
+Wrong lead or breaking gait at lope. - 3.
+Stepping outside the confines of; falling off or out of an obstacle such as a back thru, bridge, side pass, box, or water box. - 4.
+Refusals, balk, or attempting to evade an obstacle by shying or backing. - 5.
+Blatant disobedience (kicking out, bucking, rearing, striking) - 6.
+Failure to ever demonstrate correct lead or gait, if designated. - 7.
+Failure to complete obstacle.